RenanSimoesBR/hallmark-scoring-scrnaseq/README.md

 # Hallmarks of Cancer Scoring in Single-Cell RNA-seq

+# scCancerHallmarks

+A pipeline to quantify Hallmarks of Cancer activity in single-cell RNA-seq data.

 ## Overview

 This repository provides a reproducible and user-friendly pipeline to compute and visualize hallmarks of cancer gene set activity in single-cell RNA-seq (scRNA-seq) data using Seurat.